COSC3020/theory-vs-practice-acraig9266/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.
-  - Asymptotic analysis finds a bound that applies for all values >= n so it doesn't tell us anything about complexity for input sizes less than n.
+  - Asymptotic analysis finds a complexity that applies for all values >= n so it doesn't tell us anything about time complexity for input sizes less than n.
-  - Certain operations may be constant time and ignored in asymptotic analysis when the operations take a long time relative to many other operations in practice.
+  - Asymptotic analysis does not account for the speed of the system running an algorithm.
-  -
+  - Algorithms that run in 28n + 1 and 2n + 1 both are written as O(n) or θ(n) and would be expected to have similar work and runtime even though one is roughly 14 times more complex than the other.

 - Suppose finding a particular element in a binary search tree with 1,000